 Top 6 Retirement Mistakes To Avoid

-6 Retirement Mistakes That Can Throw Off Your Plan To Retire Comfortably
+6 Retirement Mistakes Throwing Off Your Plan

-We all hope that by carefully planning for retirement we will not have to worry about anything in the future.
+We all hope that by carefully planning for retirement, we will not have to worry about anything in the future.

-While making a plan does make you more comfortable and prepared, there are still ways that cause your retirement plan to derail
+While making a plan does make you more comfortable and prepared, there are still ways that cause your retirement plan to derail.

 No one plans on getting a divorce, but life happens.

-Since at the end of the day it is both a romantic and a business relationship.
+Since, at the end of the day, it is both a romantic and a business relationship.

 This is one of many retirement mistakes you want to avoid!

-Having a house seems like a sure-fire way to make sure you have a way to finance your retirement.
+Having a house seems like a surefire way to make sure you have a way to finance your retirement.

 In theory, this seems like a great idea, but real life can be very different.
-Once you are accustomed to a certain lifestyle, it can be almost impossible to downsize and downgrade.

 Also, there is always the emotional connection we tend to have with our homes.
-Sometimes it is a very taxing and difficult decision to sell.

-It is easy to plan around retirement mistakes such as this by ensuring you look at the complete picture and keep in mind the extra costs you will incur when and if you get around to selling your home.
+Always remember the extra costs you will incur when and if you get around to selling your home.

-There are also other issues such as health to consider when thinking of working in retirement.
+There are also other issues, such as health, to consider when thinking of working in retirement.

 No one knows what the future holds, but anything is possible.